camunda/camunda-modeler/docs/telemetry/README.md

 }
 ```

-In case the diagram deployment was not successful, the error code returned from the Camunda Engine will be added to the payload:
+In case the diagram deployment was not successful, the error code returned from the Camunda Platform will be added to the payload:

 ```json
 {